Hi. Dave Piatkowski here with Dickinson Investment Advisors. We typically get a lot of questions regarding Social Security.

 Furthermore, Social Security uses your best 35 years for your earnings record.
 So like most of us, when you are in high school or college or graduate school or sometime along the way, there might be some years of zero or some very low earnings.
 One thing to keep in mind though is even some of those earnings when you are in your 20’s when you didn’t think you earned much, Social Security does attach a lot of inflation factors to that.
 So, sometimes you may have thought “Geez, I did not earn much of anything back when I was 24 or 26” – but because of the inflation factor added to it, it may actually beat out some of your more recent earnings in some situations.

 The other thing to keep in mind is that because Social Security is using your top 35 years of earnings, if you only work 32 years, you got 3 years worth of zeros in there, so just working a few more years might make a big difference to your personal earnings record.
 Then the payments that you receive and what your spouse could possibly receive may be affected, so it’s best to sit down and go over that and see how that can make a difference for you.

-The other thing to keep in mind is just like Congress did back at the end of last year, the new president and the new Congress will likely initiate further changes.
-The only thing that we know is going to happen is that there will probably be changes coming in the near future in order to keep Social Security solvent.
+We believe that there will probably be changes coming in the near future in order to keep Social Security solvent.
 It’s never as bad as people say it is on the news – and it’s probably never as good either.
 The truth lies somewhere in between.